See what mortgage you qualify for

 Assuming your mortgage interest was more than $600, your lender or loan servicer should send you a Form 1098 that reports how much you paid in mortgage interest.

 The form is usually sent around January or February.
-If the April 15 tax deadline is fast approaching and you still don’t have the form, see if you can download it from your lender’s or servicer’s website or give them a call.
+If the tax deadline is fast approaching and you still don’t have the form, see if you can download it off your lender’s or servicer’s website or give them a call.

-If neither of these options works or you paid less than $600, check your December mortgage statement and see if it shows interest paid year-to-date.
+If neither of these options works or you paid less than $600, check your December mortgage statement to see if it shows interest paid year to date.
 If it does, you can use the statement to fill out the Form 1098 worksheet to help calculate your mortgage interest.

 While most tax returns start with Form 1040, if you’re itemizing deductions, you’ll need to fill out a Schedule A as well.
 You’ll list all of your allowable deductions there, including medical and dental expenses, charitable contributions and property taxes.